Assassination attempts on Vladimir Lenin: August 1918

-Lenin was unconscious immediately after the assassination attempt.
+Lenin was left unconscious immediately after the assassination attempt.
 Doctors discovered that he had a dangerous wound in the neck under the jaw, and blood entered his lung.
 The second bullet hit his arm, and the third hit the woman who was talking to Lenin at the moment the shots began.
 The extraordinary commissioners established that the unknown is a former anarchist Fanny Kaplan, who before the revolution was involved in the assassination attempt on the Kiev Governor–General.
 In exile she joined the Socialist Revolutionaries.
 By her own admission, Kaplan sympathized with the regime of the Committee of Members of the Constituent Assembly and the leader of the Socialist Revolutionaries Chernov, and she decided to kill Lenin as revenge for the dispersal of the Constituent Assembly.
 She was quoted as saying: "I shot Lenin because I consider him a traitor.
 Due to the fact that he lives for a long time, the onset of socialism is postponed for decades."